Lockett Meadow Campground

 Directions

-Drive northeast of Flagstaff on US Highway 89 for 12.5 miles.
+From Flagstaff, drive northeast on US Highway 89 for 12.5 miles.
 Turn left on Forest Road 552, directly across from the Sunset Crater National Monument turnoff.
 Follow FR 552 for approximately one mile, then turn right at the Lockett Meadow sign and continue to the campground.
-The road is steep, narrow, single-lane, and unsuitable for RVs or trailers.
+The dirt road is steep, narrow, single-lane, and rough.

 Amenities